-The credit exposure, which the market risk measures, are meant to mitigate are composed of Variation Margin (VM) and Initial Margin (IM).
+The credit exposure, with the market risk measures, is composed of Variation Margin (VM) and Initial Margin (IM).
 For all markets serviced, VM is measured and called at least daily and IM is called three times per day and is designed to cover the potential future exposure that the CDCC is exposed to in the event of Clearing Member default.
 IM is calibrated at the product level and reflects the volatility and closeout horizons that CDCC deems pertinent as the product level.
-Furthermore, where appropriate and deemed necessary as per the risk appetite of the organization, additional margin surcharges are levied upon Clearing Members which introduce additional risk to the system.
-These surcharges include, but are not limited to, concentration risk and specific wrong-way risk.
+Furthermore, where appropriate and deemed necessary as per the risk appetite of the organization, additional margin surcharges are levied upon Clearing Members that introduce additional risk to the system.
+These surcharges include, but are not limited to, concentration risk, mismatched settlement risk and specific wrong-way risk.